Try these six delicious, inflammation-busting recipes

 - Use your thumbs to lift up the edge of the bamboo rolling mat closest to you.
 Begin rolling the mat away from you, while applying pressure to the fillings to keep the roll firm.
 Roll the mat over slowly until it covers the rice and the near and far sides of rice join, still leaving the 3/4-inch strip of nori, rice-free, exposed.
 While holding the bamboo mat in position, apply pressure to the roll with your fingers to make the roll firm.

-- Slice the roll in half, then cut both rolls twice to make 6 equal-sized pieces.
+- Finally, slice the roll in half, then cut both rolls twice to make 6 equal-sized pieces.

 Rheumatoid Arthritis Recipe #2